 Here are a few more principles that guide the Finance Calendar:

-- Most companies update their plans continuously, especially growth-stage.
-Annual budgets are a thing of the past, and rolling forecasts are taking over for modern, dynamic businesses.
+- Most companies update their plans as-needed, especially growth stage.
+Annual budgets are a relic of the past, and continuous plan are taking over for modern, dynamic businesses.

 - Collaboration is most important where people make decisions –– i.e., the workflows and tools people use to hire people, buy things, and manage projects.

-- Your business partners and employees don’t care about GAAP.
-They care about what they need to succeed in their role.
+- Your business partners and employees don’t care about GAAP or departments and accounts.
+They care about creating plans that help them execute.

 Now, let’s get into it.
 Finance has two primary cycles – the annual calendar and the monthly calendar.